Townsend Bell

-Townsend Bell (born April 19, 1975) is an American professional motor racing driver competing in the IMSA WeatherTech SportsCar Championship, and also as a motorsports commentator for NBC Sports’ IndyCar Series coverage.
+Townsend Lorenz Bell (born April 19, 1975) is an American professional motor racing driver competing in the IMSA WeatherTech SportsCar Championship, and also as a motorsports commentator for FOX Sports’ IndyCar Series coverage.

 Early career

 He spent time in karting, Skip Barber, Formula Dodge and the Barber Dodge Pro Series before graduating to Indy Lights in 2000.
-He won the Indy Lights championship in 2001 and earned two starts in a Champ Car in a joint effort between Patrick Racing and Dale Coyne Racing as a test for a full-time seat in 2002.
-He earned Roberto Moreno's seat at Patrick that year.
-He raced a partial season and scored a best finish of fourth at Portland.
+He won the Indy Lights championship in 2001.
+This earned him two late-season starts in a Champ Car in a joint effort between Patrick Racing and Dale Coyne Racing.
+He earned Roberto Moreno's seat at Patrick for 2002.
+He scored a best finish of fourth at Portland, however a run of disappointing performances and a two probation sanctions from CART Chief Steward Wally Dallenbach Sr. led to his firing from the team after the nine races.

 International Formula 3000 career

 His efforts shifted to Europe and in 2003 he was teammate to series champion Björn Wirdheim in International F3000 competition.
-Bell was the first American to score a F3000 podium with a 3rd place at the Hungaroring and he finished 9th overall in a field covered with future Formula One talent – Giorgio Pantano, Patrick Friesacher, Vitantonio Liuzzi and Nicolas Kiesa among them.
+Bell was the first American to score a F3000 podium with a third place at the Hungaroring and he finished ninth overall in a field covered with future Formula One talent – Giorgio Pantano, Patrick Friesacher, Vitantonio Liuzzi and Nicolas Kiesa among them.

 His performance in F3000 led to Formula One tests with the Jaguar and BAR Honda F1 teams.